Mxltiply/Mxltiply/README.md

 From the United States 💪

-- 🔭 I’m currently working on a discord bot!
+- 🔭 I’m currently working on an algorithm!
-- 🌱 I’m learning Python and some C#
+- 🌱 I’m learning Python and some Java!
-- ⚡ Fun fact: I'm also doing game development in Unity!

 --> Thank you for visiting!